btesaker/Wiretap/README.md

 The environment is written with Data::Dumper::Dumper

 The file streams is prefixed with Time::HiRes::time() and " < ", " > " " # " respectively.

+## Bugs and limitations

+This module is linebased and not suited for binary streams.